CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 ```

 <img src="E.coli_Analysis_files/figure-gfm/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

 Notice that the values, while conceptually continuous are converted to
-select discrete values by the MPN method used .
+select discrete values by the MPN method used.
 Technically this is
 interval censored data, but there are so many categories that the impact
 on analysis is probably small.

 The number of “uncensored” large values looks implausibly high, and a
 close look shows that several slightly different values are all included
 with NEARLY identical values.
-I suspect that reflects different coding
+That probably reflects different coding
 practices over time.

 ``` r